 5. Getting the tube places when you can walk quicker

-When I first moved to London I took the tube from Piccadilly Circus to Leicester Square which if you know London you’ll know it’s about a 1 minute walk between them.
-TFL have created this very helpful walking map which tells you walking times between stations so you can use your time (& money) more efficiently.
+When I first moved to London I took the tube from Piccadilly Circus to Leicester Square which if you know London you’ll know it’s about a 1-minute walk between them.
+TFL has created this very helpful walking map which tells you walking times between stations so you can use your time (& money) more efficiently.

 Do not and I repeat DO NOT buy single journey tickets in London.
-Instead make sure you get a Visitor Oyster card which is an electronic card you ‘charge’ to use as credit on your journey.
+Instead, make sure you get a Visitor Oyster card which is an electronic card you ‘charge’ to use as credit on your journey.
 It works out a LOT cheaper and requires a lot less fussing around.
 Plus you can order it and have it delivered to you even before you arrive in London.
-For lots more information about what tickets to buy for your trip read my travel guide click here.
+Alternatively, if your debit card has the contactless function you can use this the same as an Oyster Card.
+The only difference is you can’t top it up, it just debits from your account.
+For lots, more information about what tickets to buy for your trip read my transport guide click here.

 2. Not experiencing the independent foodie gems & going to too many tourist traps.